History of human rights: Europe

 The concept of human rights in the medieval ages built on the natural law tradition.
 This tradition was heavily influenced by the writings of St Paul's early Christian thinkers such as St Hilary of Poitiers, St Ambrose, and St Augustine.
 Augustine was among the earliest to examine the legitimacy of the laws of man, and attempt to define the boundaries of what laws and rights occur naturally based on wisdom and conscience, instead of being arbitrarily imposed by mortals, and if people are obligated to obey laws that are unjust.

 The Cáin Adomnáin ("Law of Adomnán"), also known as the Lex Innocentium (Law of Innocents), was promulgated amongst a gathering of Gaelic and Pictish notables at the Synod of Birr in 697.
 It is named after its initiator Adomnán of Iona, ninth Abbot of Iona after St. Columba.
 It is called the "Geneva Accords" of the ancient Irish and Europe's first human rights treaty, for its protection of women and non-combatants.

-These medieval traditions continued and influenced the Magna Carta, an English charter originally issued in 1215 which in turn influenced the development of the common law and many later constitutional documents related to human rights, such as the 1689 English Bill of Rights, the 1789 United States Constitution, and the 1791 United States Bill of Rights.
+These medieval traditions continued and influenced Magna Carta, an English charter originally issued in 1215 which in turn influenced the development of the common law and many later constitutional documents related to human rights, such as the 1689 English Bill of Rights, the 1789 United States Constitution, and the 1791 United States Bill of Rights.

 Magna Carta was originally written because of disagreements between Pope Innocent III, King John and the English barons about the rights of the King.
 Magna Carta required the King to renounce certain rights, respect certain legal procedures and accept that his will could be bound by the law.
 It explicitly protected certain rights of the King's subjects, whether free or fettered—most notably the writ of habeas corpus, allowing appeal against unlawful imprisonment.

 For modern times, the most enduring legacy of Magna Carta is considered the right of habeas corpus.
 This right arises from what are now known as clauses 36, 38, 39, and 40 of the 1215 Magna Carta.
 Magna Carta also included the right to due process:

 No Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor condemn him, but by lawful judgment of his Peers, or by the Law of the Land.
 We will sell to no man, we will not deny or defer to any man either Justice or Right.